Skip to main content

 Bryan Warren Junior Research Fellowship, Linacre College, University of Oxford, Oxford, United Kingdom 2017

 My research interests lie at the barrier sites of the human body, most notably the skin and gut, where we interact with our external environment.
 His work focuses on molecular mechanisms that govern our immune system's interaction with the external agencies (such as the microbiome), and the diseases that result in the breakdown of these mechanisms.
 In particular, he is interested in: 1.
 The effect of microbial metabolites on innate immune cell function.
 2. Aberrant immune function in inflammatory diseases of the gut (e.g. inflammatory bowel diseases or IBD) and the skin (e.g. hidradenitis suppurativa [HS] and psoriasis).
 To date, his work has been supported by a Trinity Research Doctoral Award, Enterprise Ireland, The City of Dublin Skin and Cancer Hospital Charity, The Health Research Board, the Fulbright Commission, UCD Foundation and the British Skin Foundation among others.
-Currently active projects include: A. An investigation in to the functional characterisation of newly discovered inflammasome mutations in HS patients (a collaboration with Dr Lynn Petukhova, Columbia University, USA) supported by The City of Dublin Skin and Cancer Hospital Charity and the British Skin Foundation.
+Currently active projects include: A. An investigation in to the functional characterisation of newly discovered inflammasome mutations in HS patients (a collaboration with Dr Lynn Petukhova, New York University, USA) supported by The City of Dublin Skin and Cancer Hospital Charity and the British Skin Foundation.
 B. A Trinity Research Doctoral Award seeking to use in vitro and ex vivo models to understand HS pathogenesis, with a focus on the early events causing hair follicle breakdown and occlusion.